Blog Author: Archita Khaire

 Researchers are working to build a medical device that can perform optical coherence tomography (OCT) on excised breast tissue in the operation room and feed imaging data into an AI engine to detect cancer cells.
-The real-time feedback can help the surgeon determine if more tissue needs to be removed thus reducing the possibilities of additional surgeries in the future.
+The real-time feedback can help the surgeon determine if more tissue needs to be removed, thus reducing the possibility of additional surgeries in the future.

 Mastectomy: The surgeon removes the breast tissue (including the skin and nipple) and the tissues that cover the chest muscles.

 Modified radical mastectomy: Rare procedure to remove the entire breast, many lymph nodes under the arm, the lining of the chest muscles, and, in some cases, the chest wall muscles.

 Some patients undergo breast reconstruction after mastectomy.
 Autologous breast reconstruction with a deep inferior epigastric artery perforator (DIEP) flap has become an integral component of the holistic treatment of breast cancer patients.
 A combination of 3D printing and Artificial intelligence is being experimented with to augment breast reconstruction surgery.

 Sometimes results of breast reconstruction are disappointing.
 The CINDERELLA (Comparing patient’s decision on aesthetic outcome with the BCCT.core objective evaluation after controlled teaching in patients proposed for breast cancer locoregional treatment) project aims to create a gold standard method for the aesthetic evaluation by giving patients a better insight into the outcomes, allowing them to judge more objectively, also using inputs from both objective and subjective factors.
 Machine learning is also being used to determine patient satisfaction post-reconstruction surgery.